 99 Refused

 6c.
 During this illness, did {you/your child} ever have bloody diarrhea?
-I mean blood mixed with the stool, not a streak of red blood on top of the stool. {Interview note: If respondent had more than one diarrheal illness in the last {7/30} days, we are interested in the most recent illness.}
+I mean blood mixed with the stool, not a streak of red blood on top of the stool. {Interview note: If respondent had more than one diarrheal illness in the last {7/30} days, since [insert day, date], we are interested in the most recent illness.}

 Yes